Show, Don’t Tell: The Writer’s Golden Rule – Cynthia Owens

-There’s More to Selling Books than Amazon – Zoom Workshop – Susan Palmquist – 1pm-3pm EST
+There’s More to Selling Books than Amazon – Zoom Workshop – Free to OIWi Members Only – Susan Palmquist – 1pm-3pm EST

 Why compete in a saturated market?